cfwheels/cfwheels/guides/README.md

 {% endtab %}
 {% endtabs %}

 This is a good concept to grasp, cause depending on your workflow, you may find it easier to do one versus the other.
-Most of the commands you will see in these CLI guides will assume that you are entering the command in the actual CommandBox shell so the `box` prefix is left off.&#x20;
+Most of the commands you will see in these CLI guides will assume that you are entering the command in the actual CommandBox shell so the `box` prefix is left off.

 ### Install the cfwheels-cli CommandBox Module

-Okay, now that we have CommandBox installed, let's add the CFWheels CLI module.&#x20;
+Okay, now that we have CommandBox installed, let's add the CFWheels CLI module.

 {% tabs %}
 {% tab title="CommandBox" %}